 Jaw pain on the right side and jaw pain on the left side of your face may be due to entirely different causes.
-Fortunately, you’ve found a Sunday dentist who can see you in an emergency and correctly diagnose your pain in jaw.
-Treatment for the pain in your jaw in Yonkers may require extensive work or simple techniques designed to ease tension.
-Either way, your Yonkers dentist tells you what steps to take to end your pain.
+Fortunately, you’ve found a Sunday dentist who can see you in an emergency and correctly diagnose your pain in the jaw.
+Treatment for the pain in your jaw may require extensive work or simple techniques designed to relieve tension.
+Either way, your dental providers tell you what steps to take to end your pain.

 Some types of pain should never go undiagnosed or untreated.
-Jaw pain is a common condition that can be debilitating because of how critical your jaw is for eating and communicating: two essential activities for survival in the modern world.
+Jaw pain is a common condition that can be debilitating due to how important your jaw is for eating and communicating: two essential activities for modern survival.

-Jaw pain can range from a mild discomfort to throbbing pain.
-Because your face is held together very compactly with bones, muscles and skin, any inflammation or malposition can cause pain.
+Jaw pain can range from mild discomfort to severe agony.
+Because your face is held together so tightly by bones, muscles, and skin, any inflammation or misalignment can cause pain.

-For the same condition, you may experience jaw pain on the right side or jaw pain on the left side.
-So, always consult your dentist, no matter how insignificant your pain seems.
-Your dentist open on Saturday quickly diagnoses and treats your pain in jaw nightmare.
+For the same condition, you may experience jaw pain on the right side of jaw pain on the left side.
+Hence, no matter how minor your pain appears to be, always consult an experienced dental specialist.
+Your dentist quickly diagnoses and treats your jaw pain.

-Any number of things can cause jaw pain.
-Occasionally, some conditions lead to jaw pain on the right side while others lead to jaw pain on the left side.
-This occurs when there’s a one-sided issue like an infected tooth, trauma to one side or localized gum disease.
+A variety of factors can cause jaw pain.
+Some conditions can cause jaw pain on the right side, while others can lead to jaw pain on the left side.
+This happens when there is a one-sided issue, such as a tooth infection, trauma to one side, or localized gum disease.

-Bilateral pain — pain in jaw on both sides of your face — occurs when the cause isn’t related to the jaw itself.
-Even though pain in your jaw stems from either unilateral or bilateral issues, it can be different for you.
-Your dentist open Saturday does a complete examination to reach the exact diagnosis.
+Bilateral pain, or pain in the jaw on both sides of your face, occurs when the underlying cause is unrelated to the jaw.
+Even if your jaw pain is caused by unilateral or bilateral issues, it may be different for you.
+To reach a precise diagnosis, your dentist performs a thorough examination.

 - Physical trauma